Rolling Thunder (film)

-Rolling Thunder is a 1977 American psychological thriller film directed by John Flynn, from a screenplay by Paul Schrader and Heywood Gould, based on a story by Schrader.
-It was produced by Norman T. Herman, with Lawrence Gordon as executive producer.
-The film stars William Devane in his first lead role alongside Tommy Lee Jones, Linda Haynes, James Best, Dabney Coleman, and Luke Askew in supporting roles.
+Rolling Thunder is a 1977 American psychological thriller film directed by John Flynn, with a screenplay by Paul Schrader and Heywood Gould, based on a story by Schrader.
+It was produced by Norman T. Herman, with Lawrence Gordon serving as executive producer.
+The film stars William Devane alongside Tommy Lee Jones, Linda Haynes, James Best, Dabney Coleman, and Luke Askew in supporting roles.
+The story follows a Vietnam War veteran who, after returning home to tragedy, sets out on a mission of revenge against the criminals who destroyed his family.

-Rolling Thunder was released on October 7, 1977, in United States and it was also released in seven more countries.
-Upon release, the film received generally positive reviews from critics.
-The film received praise for its action sequences, atmosphere, direction, music, and cast performances.
-However, it was criticized for its pace and violent climax.
+Rolling Thunder was released in the United States on October 7, 1977, and also premiered in seven other countries.
+Upon its release, the film received generally positive reviews from critics.